The Value of Supplier Information Management: The Tax Credentialing Use Case

 What this all translates into is the need to potentially reach out to your entire supplier base over the course of a supplier lifecycle to avoid the risk of miscalculating withholdings to your payees (i.e. suppliers).
 And in the case for W8s this includes the irksome task to ensure proper treatment (e.g. if the vendor is eligible for a withholding reduction or an exemption) based on the various tax treaties the U.S. has with over sixty countries.

 Yet for many organizations, collecting this information is often an after thought in terms of process.
-And in the case of W8/W9s, it becomes something ultimately handled by Accounts Payable because proper supplier onboarding procedures were not in place for ensuring that these documents were collected.
+And in the case of W8/W9s, it becomes something ultimately handled by Accounts Payable because proper supplier onboarding solutions were not in place to ensure that these documents were collected.
 In this regard, think about the typical activities for collecting this information –

 The question in the end is, what’s it costing your business to manage these processes, and what’s the value of adopting a supplier information management strategy to improve it?
 Perhaps the best way to think about time and value is through an example.